 D-Ribose

 D-Ribose is produced by microorganism fermentation of glucose in a fermentation culture medium without adding calcium carbonate.
+D-ribose, a sugar produced in all living cells, produces new ATP and restores energy to the skin.
+D-ribose has the function of anti-aging, whitening, removing dark circles and enhancing skin tone.
 Synonyms: Ribose; D-(-)-Ribose; Aldehydo-D-Ribose; Aldehydo-D-Ribo-Pentose; D-Ribose (Open Form).
-Grades: ≥98% by HPLC.
+Grade: ≥98%.
 CAS No. 50-69-1.
 Molecular formula: C5H10O5.
 Mole weight: 150.13.

 D-RIBOSE